 Finally, parents, siblings, officials and volunteers all turned out on Sunday for a chance to team up with athletes from the previous day and try out fencing, swimming and laser/run at MRU.
 The relay concluded with tired smiling faces on all participants.

 This successful event could not have been possible without the time, expertise, drive and organization of all of the staff, officials, volunteers and athletes.
 Pentathlon Alberta would like to thank everyone who was at the event and helped make it the success that it was.
+Pentathlon Alberta would also like to thank our partners and sponsors: Rocky Mountain Show Jumping, Mount Royal University, Freshii, Fiasco Gelato and Greenhawk.
+Thank you as well to Alberta Sport Connection and the Government of Alberta for your grant to help support our local and national atheltes.
 Results can be found HERE.